bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 > **Update 12/6/2020**: [Dark Sky](https://darksky.net) have been acquired by Apple and is shuting down its services by 1 July 2020 :(

-There are a few weather API services out there with generous free tiers, such as [OpenWeatherMap](https://openweathermap.org/price), [ClimaCell](https://www.climacell.co/weather-api/pricing/), [Weatherbit](https://www.weatherbit.io/pricing) and [AccuWeather](https://developer.accuweather.com/packages).
+There are a few weather API services out there with generous free tiers, such as [OpenWeatherMap](https://openweathermap.org/price), [Weatherbit](https://www.weatherbit.io/pricing), [AccuWeather](https://developer.accuweather.com/packages), and [Meteomatics](https://www.meteomatics.com/en/weather-api/).
 Of course, you can choose any other services as you wish.

-Most weather API services require sign ups to acquire an API key, which is totally fair to prevent DDOS-ing on their servers.
+Most weather API services require sign ups to acquire an API key, which is totally fair to prevent DDOS on their servers.

 Once you acquired your API key, hop on to the next step!